kororaproject/kp-canvas/upstream/client/README.md

 When adding new templates they will be private by default.
 If you wish to make your templates available for others to see then set the `--public` flag to a value of `true` or `1`.

-Template names are restricted to the following character classes lower and upper case alphabetic letters, digits, `-`, and `_`.
+Template names are restricted to the following character classes: lower and upper case alphabetic letters, digits, `-`, and `_`.

 #### Updating Templates
 The general usage for updating an existing template of a Canvas user is described as: